Managing Relocation Depression

 Why does relocation depression happen?

 Relocation depression can occur due to the stress that moving often causes.
-Mental burnout is a leading cause of depression, and you may feel this sensation after planning a big move.
+Mental burnout is a leading cause of depression, and you may experience this state after planning a big move.
 However, knowing the potential causes and risk factors may help you to take action and prevent relocation depression.

 Relocation depression might also be caused by the following: